Doctor Who’s Tom Baker on New Year Honours List 2025

 Lastly, we want to point out that if you are coming to Montreal from outside Canada, please ensure that you meet all requirements for entry into Canada.
 This includes being fully vaccinated and having a negative PCR test within 72 hours of the scheduled departure time of your flight to Canada.
 You can find more information on the Government of Canada website.
 (Don’t forget the other requirements too!)
 Your airline may have its own requirements.

 We are planning on having on-site testing for travellers leaving Canada.
 The final price (between C$70 and C$90) will depend on the number of tests to be performed.
-If you are interested in on-site testing during the convention, please send a short email to [email protected].
+If you are interested in on-site testing during the convention, please send a short email to covid-test@wfc2021.org.
 Indicate how many people would be taking the test and which day you plan to leave the country.
 If the antigen test is insufficient, let us know the type required, and we will see if the testing company can handle the request.
 We will contact interested parties when we have finalized the arrangements.

 (2) BEAR MEDICAL UPDATE.
 Elizabeth Bear made a public post about her cancer surgery at her Throwanotherbearinthecanoe newsletter.